 OVERVIEW

 Boutique-villa booking site we shipped end-to-end on ourselves before pointing the same recipe at client work.
 Cinematic editorial layout, native Stripe Checkout direct to the host, host-editable content.
-Live at /demo/luxe-stays — same studio, same five-day cadence, ships for you next.
+Casa Brickell is a fictional brand — the build, the live URL, and the Lighthouse scores are real; the OTA-savings figures are modeled for a hypothetical host running the same stack.
+Live at /demo/luxe-stays.

 THE PROBLEM

-Boutique villa operators were losing 18-22% of every reservation to OTA commissions, and the OTA owned the guest.
-Custom direct-booking sites usually run $25K+ over 6-10 weeks — the math doesn't work for a single property doing six bookings a month.
+Boutique villa operators lose 18-22% of every reservation to OTA commissions, and the OTA owns the guest.
+Custom direct-booking sites typically run $25K+ over 6-10 weeks — the math doesn't work for a single property doing six bookings a month.

 CONSTRAINTS